A Hamilton-Jacobi point of view on mean-field Gibbs-non-Gibbs transitions: Preliminaries and theoretical main results

 where \begin{enumerate}[label=(\roman*)] \item for the $\R$-space-model, $i(x) = \frac12 x^2$, \item for the $\pm 1$-space-model, $i(x)= \frac{1-x}{2}\log(1-x) +\frac{1+x}{2}\log(1+x)$. \end{enumerate} We consider the spins to evolve according to the following dynamics \begin{enumerate}[label=(\roman*)] \item for the $\R$-space-model; interacting diffusions as described in Section \ref{subsection:interacting_diffusions}. \item for the $\pm 1$-space-model; Glauber dynamics as described in Section \ref{subsection:glauber}. \end{enumerate}

 The initial measure $\mu_{N,0}$ is transformed by the dynamics to the measure $\mu_{N,t}$ at time $t>0$.

-\begin{definition} Let $t\ge 0$. $\alpha \in \K$ is called a \emph{good magnetization for} $(\mu_{N,t})_{N\in\N}$ if there exists a probability measure $\gamma_t(\cdot|\alpha)$ such that \footnote{In case $\K =\R$, the conditional measure on the left hand side of \eqref{eqn:seq_gibbs_conv} has to be understood in terms of weakly continuous regular conditional probabilities as is done in \cite{HRZ15}.}
+\begin{definition} Let $t\ge 0$. $\alpha \in \K$ is called a \emph{good magnetization for} $(\mu_{N,t})_{N\in\N}$ if there exists a probability measure $\gamma_t(\cdot|\alpha)$ such that \footnote{In case $\K =\R$, the conditional measure on the left-hand-side of \eqref{eqn:seq_gibbs_conv} has to be understood in terms of weakly continuous regular conditional probabilities as is done in \cite{HRZ15}.}